fredilarsen/OrigoSmokeDetector/README.md

 It needs a 433 MHz receiver like the cheap SRX882 (search on eBay).

+It is tested in two contexts:
+#.
+On an ESP8266 that connects to the MQTT broker directly via WiFi.
-It is tested on an Arduino Nano with a SRX882, using the ModuleInterface repo for connectivity to other systems, and an ESP8266 that connects to the MQTT broker directly via WiFi.
+#.
+On an Arduino Nano with a SRX882, using the ModuleInterface repo for connectivity to other systems

 ## Notifications
 Notifications will be published to the MQTT topic origo-smokedetector/<numeric device ID>.